solo-io/gloo/docs/content/installation/enterprise/_index.md

   writeNamespace: my-custom-namespace
 ```

-and use it to override default values in the Gloo Helm chart:
+and use it to override default values in the Gloo Edge Helm chart:

 {{< tabs >}}
 {{< tab name="Helm 2" codelang="shell">}}